20 March . 2020

 - Make goodie and activity bags and leave them on the front porches of friends and neighbors.
 This is similar to the “You’ve Been Booed” game played during Halloween, but with different coloring sheets, games and other activities for friends and neighbors to enjoy.
 Here are some fun, printable activity sheets from former Katy ISD district architect/planner turned children’s author Peter McElwain.
 He’s the namesake of Elyson’s first elementary school, planned to open in August.

 - Start a Neighborhood Window Walk and invite neighbors to join in.
 Start by creating pictures and craft projects to hang in your front windows and doors, then go on a “hunt” to see how many you can find.
 Making it a contest adds another fun angle, and changing the theme each week can help keep it exciting.
-Themes can include Animals, Flowers, Jokes (for April 1), and Easter Eggs.
+Themes can include Animals, Flowers, Toys or any other fun categories.

 - Bring the Houston Zoo home with live webcams.
 These allow kids to watch a herd of Asian elephants wandering through their enormous habitat, and see rhinos roll in their mud puddle.
 Webcams also let you visit chimpanzees, gorillas, giraffes and leafcutter ants.